Prescription Drug Abuse among Older Adults

 - A lack of coordinated care among physicians treating a single patient for different ailments and/or filling prescriptions at different pharmacies can mean that different medications may be prescribed that negatively interact.

-The good news is that if family members and physicians are paying attention, and clients are educated about what to expect with treatment, substance use disorders can be prevented or treated early.
+The good news is that if family members and physicians are paying attention, and individuals are educated about what to expect with treatment, substance use disorders can be successfully treated.
 Because there are high rates of prescription drug use among senior adults, it is important for family members and medical professionals to work together to check in, pay attention, and intervene when it is clear that a problem with drug use has developed.